-Redistributive preferences.
-The welfare weights g(z) in our optimal policy formulas entail normative judgments about the policymaker's degree of inequality aversion.
-We follow Saez (2002b) in setting these weights proportional to $c(\theta)^{-\nu}$, where $c(\theta)$ denotes consumption, which is drawn from our survey measure of pre-tax income using the pre- to post-tax income mapping from Piketty, Saez, and Zucman (2018).
-Our baseline calibrations assume $\nu = 1$; we consider higher and lower values in the robustness results in Table 8.
-For numerical simplicity, we treat these weights as fixed (i.e., as arising from the Pareto weights $\mu(\theta, \varepsilon)$ rather than concavity in $G(\cdot)$) during our policy optimization.
+Saez (2002b) in setting these weights proportional to $c(\theta)^{-\nu}$ , where $c(\theta)$ denotes consumption, which is drawn from our survey measure of pre-tax income using the pre- to post-tax income mapping from Piketty et al. (2018).
+Our baseline calibrations assume $\nu = 1$ ; we consider higher and lower values in the robustness results in Table 8.
+For numerical simplicity, we treat these weights as fixed (i.e. as arising from the Pareto weights $\mu(\theta, \varepsilon)$ rather than concavity in $G(\cdot)$ ) during our policy optimization.

-5.2 Calibration
+6.2.
+Calibration

-We summarize the intuition behind the calibration here; Appendix F.2 presents details.
+We summarize the intuition behind the calibration here; Supplementary Appendix F.2 presents details.

 We calibrate the model assuming a single, representative lottery game with price, prizes, and probabilities set to match the current values for Powerball from Table 1.
-We assume that all prizes are reduced by 30 percent to account for income taxes.
+We assume that all prizes are reduced by 30% to account for income taxes.

-The positive model of demand is fully characterized by the decision weight function parameters b_0 and b_1 .
-We first calibrate a representative consumer model using our estimates of aggregate demand semi-elasticities from Section 3.
+The positive model of demand is fully characterized by the decision weight function parameters $b_0$ and $b_1$ .
+We first calibrate a representative consumer model using our estimates of aggregate demand semi-elasticities from Section 4.

-The bias share parameter χ is identified from the average counterfactual level of lottery spending if consumers were unbiased, based on the survey results in Section 4.3.
-We use equation (17) to compute the bias share χ that would generate this normative level of consumption.
-This analysis requires the strong assumption that the results from Section 4.3 identify the causal effect of bias, which could be violated if there are omitted variables correlated with both bias and lottery demand, or if our bias proxies do not cover all relevant biases.
+The bias share parameter $\chi$ is identified from the average counterfactual level of lottery spending if consumers were unbiased, based on the survey results in Section 5.3.
+We use equation (17) to compute the bias share $\chi$ that would generate this normative level of consumption.
+This analysis requires the strong assumption that the results from Section 5.3 identify the causal effect of bias, which could be violated if there are omitted variables correlated with both bias and lottery demand, or if our bias proxies do not cover all relevant biases.